Zootopia+: Release

 Zootopia+ premiered on Disney+ on November 9, 2022.
-The series made its linear television debut on August 2, 2025 on Disney Channel, with Disney XD shortly following a few weeks later on August 25, 2025.
-It consists of six episodes.
+The series made its linear television debut on August 2, 2025, on Disney Channel, followed by a subsequent airing on Disney XD on August 25, 2025.
+The series consists of six episodes.

 Reception

+Viewership

+Zootopia+ ranked No. 7 on Disney+'s daily "Top 10" list on the day of its premiere—a ranking based on daily viewership across both films and episodic content—and remained on the chart through November 20, 2025.
+On December 12, The Walt Disney Company reported that Zootopia and Zootopia+ had generated record viewership on Disney+, with more than 725 million hours streamed globally on the platform.
+On March 19, 2026, the company announced that Zootopia, Zootopia+, and Zootopia 2 had collectively accumulated over 885 million hours of streaming worldwide to date.

-Critical reception
+Critical response

 Alexander Navarro of MovieWeb called Zootopia+ the "perfect extension of the original Zootopia film," asserting, "Zootopia+ does show more of the world of Zootopia that viewers weren’t aware of before, following through on all the memorable characters introduced in the 2016 film.
 With each episode roughly having only an average of 7-minute runtimes, the series has so much more potential to be more entertaining for viewers with an increased number of episodes.
 While there hasn’t been much confirmation on a movie sequel, for now, fans can dive back into the gloriously colorful and eclectic world of Zootopia."

 Tara Bennett of IGN gave the television series a grade of 8 out of 10, writing, "Zootopia+ is a fun dip back into the world of support characters established in the 2016 Walt Disney Studios Animation movie.
 As is the case with most short story endeavors on Disney+, the end result is a mixed bag of episodes that range from the very funny (“The Godfather of the Bride”) to the cute (“So You Think You Can Prance”).
 Each is definitely entertaining and worth the watch and reminds just how fertile the world of Zootopia is for more storytelling."

 Diondra Brown of Common Sense Media gave Zootopia+ a grade of 4 out of 5 stars, praised the depiction of positive messages and role models, stating that the show promotes creativity, imagination, and teamwork, while noting the diverse representations across the characters and voice actors.